 FOR ADVISOR USE ONLY.
 No portion of this communication may be reproduced or distributed to the public as it does not comply with investor sales communication rules.
 Mackenzie disclaims any responsibility for any advisor sharing this with investor.

+The Lipper Fund Awards, granted annually, are part of the Thomson Reuters Awards for Excellence awarded by Lipper, Inc. and highlight funds that have excelled in delivering consistently strong risk-adjusted performance relative to their peers.
 The Lipper Fund Awards are based on the Lipper Ratings for Consistent Return, which is a risk-adjusted performance measure calculated over 36, 60 and 120 month periods.
 The highest 20% of funds in each category are named Lipper Leaders for Consistent Return and receive a score of 5, the next 20% receive a score of 4, the middle 20% are scored 3, the next 20% are scored 2 and the lowest 20% are scored 1.
 The highest Lipper Leader for Consistent Return in each category wins the Lipper Fund Award.
 Lipper Leader ratings change monthly.
 For more information, see lipperweb.com.
 Although Lipper makes reasonable efforts to ensure the accuracy and reliability of the data contained herein, the accuracy is not guaranteed by Lipper.
-From Thomson Reuters Lipper Awards, © 2016 Thomson Reuters.
-All rights reserved.
-Used by permission and protected by the Copyright Laws of the United States.
-The printing, copying, redistribution, or retransmission of this Content without express written permission is prohibited.

 Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
 Please read the prospectus before investing.
 The indicated rates of return are the historical annual compounded total returns including changes in unit value and reinvestment of all distributions and do not take into account sales, redemption, distribution or optional charges or income taxes payable by any security holder that would have reduced returns.
 Mutual funds are not guaranteed, their values change frequently and past performance may not be repeated.